Product

 You need to know what the LTV is of each major customer segment.
 For SaaS companies, that’s usually the various price points you offer.

-Joe on your $30/mo plan will almost certainly have an LTV that is a fraction of what the LTV is of Sally on your $200/mo plan.
-And not just because $200 is more than $30.
+Joe's LTV on your $30/mo plan will almost certainly be a fraction of Sally's LTV on your $200/mo plan—and not just because $200 is more than $30.

 As you can see here, there’s a pretty obvious trend.
-Our lowest plans have significantly less LTV, despite having the most number of customers.
+Despite having the most customers, our lowest plans have significantly less LTV.

 This is pretty common for SaaS companies.
-Customers on lower-priced plans tend to churn more, and they pay less.
-And customers on our higher-priced plans tend to stick around longer and generate more revenue for us.
+Customers on lower-priced plans tend to churn more and pay less.
+Customers on our higher-priced plans tend to stick around longer and generate more revenue for us.

-Using that data, it’s clear to see that it’s worth our time to figure out how to get mid-large sized customers if possible.
+Using that data, it’s clear that it’s worth our time to figure out how to get mid-large customers.

 Pricing plans are only one way to segment your customers though.
 In Baremetrics, you can create segments based on location, acquisition source, when they signed up and tons of other criteria.